 It’s true.
 They did.
 It’s where the mages and witches of today originate from.

 The gods bred demigods, Casters with incredible magic.
-But that was eons ago, and mortal breeding has diluted that blood to the Spellcasters of today.
+But that was eons ago.
+Mortal pairings have long since diluted those bloodlines, resulting in the weaker Spellcasters of today.
 They have magic, but they are far from gods.
 They aren’t even demigods, despite their lineage.
 They are magical mortals; nothing more, nothing less.

 Sometimes, that magic dies out, and a child is born a Norm.